growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 More info about VCs on [(this link)](https://www.w3.org/TR/vc-data-model).

-### Growr's Self-sovereign financial identity
+### Growr's Self-sovereign credit record
-The Growr protocol relies on a new type of decentralized identity that we call the **Self-sovereign Financial Identity (SSFI)**.
-The SSFI is intended to represent user's unique global identity and financial record, storing various protocol-specific verifiable credentials based on borrower's financial health metrics, on-chain activity, trusted off-chain data, peer vouching, and others.
-SSFI is the borrowers' financial record in their pocket.
+The Growr protocol relies on a new type of decentralized identity that we call the **Self-sovereign Credit Record (SSCR)**.
+The SSCR is intended to represent user's unique global identity and financial record, storing various protocol-specific verifiable credentials based on borrower's financial health metrics, on-chain activity, trusted off-chain data, peer vouching, and others.
+SSCR is the borrowers' financial record in their pocket.

-Verifiable credentials in SSFI can be (but are not limited to):
+Verifiable credentials in SSCR can be (but are not limited to):
 - *KYC* credential.
 This credential proves successfully passed KYC process (including AML/CFT risk check) and can be issued by any last-mile provider or a traditional third-party identity verification service.
 - *Financial Data* credential.
 This credential contains various financial data of a user (such as products and transaction history) and can be issued by any financial institution (where the user has a saving account) or trusted financial data processing service (to which the user provides account statement information).
 - *Savings History* credential.
 This credential proves that the user is making regular micro-payments to his/her saving account.
 It could be issued by any trusted financial institution or savings account provider.